 Very changeable weather, 8-13 ºC during the day, wind, rain, sunshine (anything can happen), 2-8 ºC in the night.
 We recommend bringing at least 2 sets of outdoor clothing, wind and waterproof clothing and footwear is a must.
 You should always have extra layers in your backpack during small hikes the weather can change very quickly.
 Our local guide is a weather specialist, so he will do everything to stay out of rain, but as the Icelandic saying goes “ there is no such thing as bad weather, only inadequate equipment”.

-Our local guide Skorri is a nature enthusiast, he reads weather signs like a true survivor.
-He is prepared for every question and always has a plan b if nature changes the plans.
+Although our tour guide Klaudia is not a natural-born Icelander, but knows the country inside out: a nature enthusiast who reads weather signs and a massive fan of Icelandic history and culture.
+She is prepared for every question and always has a Plan B if nature changes the plans.

-Fully equipped cozy campervans for 2 people, capsule hotel in Akureyri.
+Fully equipped cozy campervans for 2 people, 4* downtown hotel in Reykjavík.

-It really depends on spending habits.
-We recommend a budget range of 400-700 EUR.
-For reference, a meal in a restaurant is between 20-50 EUR, petrol for the trip will be aprox 120 EUR, entry to thermal bath is maximum 40 EUR in Mitvan, this is an optional program for the trip.
+Depending on spending habits your budget for the trip should range from 500-700 EUR.
+For reference, a meal in a restaurant is between 40-50 EUR, petrol for the trip will be approx. 250 EUR, entry to thermal bath is ~40 EUR in Mývatn – this is an optional program for the trip.

 For Iceland most nationalities don’t need a Visa.